joninvski/clojure_nqueens/README.md

     lein uberjar && java -jar nqueens-standalone.jar

-To see the options do :
+To see the options do:

-    java -jar nqueens-standalone.jar
+    java -jar nqueens-standalone.jar --help

 ## Distributing